chenhhu/chenhhu.github.io/_pages/solids.md

 permalink: /research/solids/
 ---

-## Deformation and failure in solids
+## Non-local continuum damage–plasticity model
 <p align="justify">
 For deformation and failure in solids, we develop the thermodynamic framework of non-local continuum damage–plasticity model[1].
 Then, we investigated the energy budget balance[2].
 </p>